anonymousauthors001/AGS-GNN/README.md

 - `GNNs/AGS-NS-GSAGEorGIN.py` will run AGS-GNN with GraphSAGE or Graph Isomorphic Network (GIN)

--  `GNNs/AGS-NS-GSAGE-CHEB.ipynb` will use dual channel with GraphSAGE for homophily and Chevnet for heterophily
+-  `GNNs/AGS-NS-GSAGE-CHEB.ipynb` will use dual channel with GraphSAGE for homophily and ChebNet for heterophily

 -  `GNNs/AGS-NS-Ablation.ipynb` performs single channel, dual channel ablation studies on synthetic and benchmark datasets.
 In the `Class AGSGNN` change appropriate model and in the sampler settings apply any sampling strategies to create any possible variations.

 Check the `GNNs` folder for all other detailed implementations.

+## Some other optional scripts are:

+- `Submodular/EffectiveResistanceWeights.ipynb` can be used to compute effective resistance based edge weights when node features are not avaiable.
+The sampler will take spectral sparsifier of the graph.

+- `Submodular/SpatialConv.ipynb` is the GraphLaplacian inspired message passing convution operation.
+Based on this, we design `AGS-GCN` with `GCNConv` and `SpatialConv` for dual channel.
+The model is given at `Submodular/AGSConv.ipynb`